All Episodes

 But there was a blood trail about 10 to 15 yards long from where he was shot to where he crawled into right field.

-We are in DC today.
+We are in D.C. today.

-That was Mo Brooks.
+That was Moe Brooks.

-He was an eye witness, he was there, and to his credit, he might have saved somebody's life because he applied a tourniquet.
+And to his credit, he might have saved somebody's life because he applied a tourniquet.

 This is an ugly, dangerous world we live in.